jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 The optimized version might be confusion to people without a deeper understanding of bit operations.
 It starts with the same `rlist` like the naive variant and then uses `ctz` to count the trailing zeros (the ones on the right side) which happen to be the equal to the index of the lowest set bit. `ctz` can be represented by a single processor instruction on most architectures (like [bsf](https://www.felixcloutier.com/x86/bsf) on x86) and is very efficient.
 The loop expression `rlist &= rlist - 1` clears the lowest set bit after each iteration.

 This combination allows efficient and branchless bit iteration, at least if you ignore the loop itself.
-The whole thing can also be wrapped into C++ language constructors like a [custom iterator](https://github.com/jsmolka/eggvance/blob/9cae4676ed9927064c43a68cd178d265baf7e28b/eggvance/src/base/bits.h#L168) and a range-based for loop to make it look more appealing.
+The whole thing can also be wrapped into C++ language constructs like a [custom iterator](https://github.com/jsmolka/eggvance/blob/9cae4676ed9927064c43a68cd178d265baf7e28b/eggvance/src/base/bits.h#L168) and a range-based for loop to make it look more appealing.

 ```cpp
 for (uint x : bits::iter(rlist)) {